sap-tutorials/sap-build-process-automation/tutorials/spa-academy-salesorder/spa-academy-salesorder.md

 4. In the **Create a Business Process** dialog box, do the following:

-    - Enter a **Project Name** that starts `Sales Orders Management`.
+    - Enter a **Project Name** that starts with `Sales Orders Management`.
 In workshops, we recommend using the user identifier and then your initials, something like this: `Sales Orders Management_001_JFK`.

         >Tip: Always use a name that would help users distinguish your workspace from others.